 Lastly, if you’re writing a long-form copy, you might want to repeat your CTA at different points to make sure people don’t miss it.

-In a nutshell, that’s how you write copy that attracts an audience who will be interested in your brand.
+In a nutshell, that’s how you write email copy that attracts an audience who are willing to buy from your brand.

-All it takes is to take the time out to get to know your ideal audience and write compelling headlines that resonate with what they’re already thinking.
+All it takes is to take the time out to get to know your ideal audience and write compelling subject lines that make them click your emails.

 Make your copy easy to scan with preview texts that your email copy can follow through.